-Deferred inflows of resources are reported in the Statement of Net Position.
-Deferred inflows of resources are defined as an acquisition of net assets by the government that is applicable to a future reporting period.
+Deferred inflows of resources are reported in the statement of net position.
+Deferred inflows of resources are defined as an acquisition of net position by the government that is applicable to a future reporting period.
 Deferred inflows of resources decrease net position, similar to liabilities.